-Mobile game developers have struggled for years to make the ends meet when it comes to game development, it seems that whenever someone builds an amazing game, someone else comes along with a simpler version and takes away the big prize.
+Mobile game developers have struggled for years to make ends meet regarding game development.
+Whenever someone builds an amazing game, someone else comes with a simpler version and takes away the big prize.
 That was the case with Flappy Bird, and many other games that had a seemingly simple gaming experience, yet managed to make the game creators millionaires on the spot.
-That’s the dream of all game developers, to create a game that would secure their lives financially.
+That’s the dream of all game developers: to create a game that would secure their lives financially.
 While a dream, it’s not impossible to achieve.

-Phaser’s preloader makes it easy for developers to load their game assets and have them automatically handled so that you don’t have to waste time writing extensive code for each part of the game.
 Phaser utilizes many helpful external libraries to achieve stellar physics movements while enabling spending animation features so your games feel professional and appealing.
-You could have your very first real world Phaser game experience up and run in just a couple of hours, there’s a ton of code you can borrow on sites like GitHub and not to mention the endless piles of great tutorials that will get you up to speed in no time.
+Phaser’s preloader makes it easy for developers to load their game assets and handle them automatically.
+You don’t have to waste time writing extensive code for each part of the game.
+You could have your first real-world Phaser game experience up and running in just a few hours.
+There’s a ton of code you can borrow on sites like GitHub, and not to mention the endless piles of great tutorials that will get you up to speed in no time.

-PhysicsJS has been around for a few years now and still, manages to go strong as one of the best choices for a physics engine for online games.
-It’s a safe choice for beginners, as much as it is for seasoned developers.
-Weed through the demo previews in the showcase page and see the kind of physics experiments you can do for yourself since the code editor is interactive you can apply custom code tests and test them in a live environment.
+PhysicsJS has been around for a few years now.
+Still, it manages to go strong as one of the best choices for a physics engine for online games.
+It’s a safe choice for beginners, as it is for seasoned developers.
+Weed through the demo previews in the showcase page and see the physics experiments you can do yourself.
+Because the code editor is interactive, you can apply and test custom code tests in a live environment.

 Pixi.js is a 2D game rendering engine intended for HTML5 games.
 The goal is to make Pixi as fast as possible throughout any device type.
-With Pixi.js you can enjoy the benefits of HAC (Hardware Acceleration) without investing countless hours in studying the concept.
-Pixi’s audience/users are those who don’t want to use WebGL yet wish to utilize rich game content, interactive displays, and apps that are supported on all platforms equally.
-That doesn’t mean that Pixi doesn’t support WebGL, of course, it does, as much as it supports HTML5 Canvas property, it’s the way that Pixi has been built that enables for it to be a smooth, rapid, and evenly interactive rendering engine.
+With Pixi.js, you can enjoy the benefits of HAC (Hardware Acceleration) without investing countless hours in studying the concept.
+Pixi’s audience/users don’t want to use WebGL, yet wish to utilize rich game content, interactive displays, and apps supported on all platforms equally.
+That doesn’t mean that Pixi doesn’t support WebGL.
+Of course, it does, as much as it supports HTML5 Canvas property.
+How Pixi has been built enables it to be a smooth, rapid, and evenly interactive rendering engine.

 PlayCanvas is a full spectrum game engine with 3D capabilities.
-It’s graphics infrastructure supports WebGL 3D, physical rendering, concise lights features (with shadows), lightmaps, meshes, GPU engine for particles with an in-built editor, PostFX, allows integration of 3D materials from the most favorite 3D software in the market; 3D physics are possible thanks to the Ammo.js 3D engine.
-The cherry on the top is the fact that PlayCanvas operates in the cloud, so you can build browser games (all major browsers supported) from within your browser.
+Its graphics infrastructure supports WebGL 3D, physical rendering, concise lights features (with shadows), lightmaps, meshes, GPU engine for particles with an in-built editor, PostFX, allows integration of 3D materials from the most favorite 3D software in the market.
+3D physics are possible, thanks to the Ammo.js 3D engine.
+The cherry on the top is that PlayCanvas operates in the cloud, so you can build browser games (all major browsers supported) from within your browser.

 Unity 3D is world’s most sought after game engine.
 Developers use it in incredibly varieties of ways for building games that helped them earn billions of dollars combined.
-Many of the games that you find on the Steam game collection libraries used Unity to build their games.
-This isn’t just something that you can use to build games for the browser.
-It’s also something that you can use to build seriously cool and fun games for a huge set of devices.
+Many of the games on the Steam game collection libraries used Unity to build their games.
+This isn’t just something you can use to build games for the browser.
+You can also use it to build seriously cool and fun games for a huge set of devices.
 This includes iOS, Android, Windows, Linux, PlayStation, XBOX, Wii, Virtual Reality and television sets.

-Unity’s huge collection of features and tools could ensure that your next game lives up to your own expectations.
-There’s nothing that Unity couldn’t do in the context of its own technological power.
+Unity’s huge features and tools could ensure that your next game meets your expectations.
+There’s nothing that Unity couldn’t do in the context of its technological power.
 Unity community is one of the most friendly game developer communities.
-Through learning Unity, you could set yourself up for great opportunities at game development companies in the future.
+Through learning Unity, you could set yourself up for great opportunities at game development companies.

 Isogenic Game Engine

 Isogenic Game Engine might not look like much externally, but believe us with this information we’re about to share.
 It’s a powerhouse of a game engine capable of structuring large, complex and visually appealing multi-player games.
 Use the 2D & Isometric capabilities to create digital game environment worlds.
-Super physics algorithm and functionality ensures that your games feel amazing every time the users play it.
-Sweep through the documentation to begin learning why big brands like BBC are using Isogenic for their own personal platforms.
+Super physics algorithm and functionality ensure that your games feel amazing whenever users play them.
+Sweep through the documentation to learn why big brands like the BBC use Isogenic for their platforms.